Nicotiana tabacum: Uses

 The plant is native to the Caribbean, where the Taíno people were the first recorded peoples to use it and cultivate it.

 In 1560, Jean Nicot de Villemain, then French ambassador to Portugal, brought tobacco seeds and leaves as a "wonder drug" to the French court.
 In 1586 the botanist Jaques Dalechamps gave the plant the name of Herba nicotiana, which was also adopted by Linné.
 It was considered a decorative plant at first, then a panacea, before it became a common snuff and tobacco plant.

 Tobacco arrived in Africa at the beginning of the 17th century.
 The leaf extract was a popular pest control method up to the beginning of the 20th century.
 In 1851, the Belgian chemist Jean Stas documented the use of tobacco extract as a murder poison.
 The Belgian count Hippolyte Visart de Bocarmé had poisoned his brother-in-law with tobacco leaf extract in order to acquire some urgently needed money.
 This was the first exact proof of alkaloids in forensic medicine.

 It is now commercially cultivated worldwide.
 All parts of the plant contain nicotine, which can be extracted and used as an insecticide.
 The dried leaves can also be used; they remain effective for 6 months after drying.
 The juice of the leaves can be rubbed on the body as an insect repellent.
 The leaves can be dried and chewed as an intoxicant.
 The dried leaves are also used as snuff or are smoked.
-This is the main species that is used to make cigarettes, cigars, and other products for smokers.
+This is the main species that is used to make cigarettes, cigars, and other products.
 A drying oil is obtained from the seed.

 Other varieties are cultivated as ornamental plants.